 Types of CNC Machine Cutters

-But not all CNC machines are built the same way.
+But, not all CNC machines are built the same way.
 There are different cutters or endmills.
 Here are some common types:

 Flat Endmills: These are the most commonly available type of cutter.
 They’re efficient and cheap.
 Flat Endmills are ideally suited for machining of flat bottom cuts and vertical walls.

-Bullnose Endmills: The Bullnose profile cutters are similar to Flat Endmill in that they share a common rectangular side profile but with an additional radius at the bottom corner of the flutes.
+Bullnose Endmills: The Bullnose profile cutters are similar to Flat Endmills in that they share a common rectangular side profile but with an additional radius at the bottom corner of the flutes.
 They are great for quickly removing material while leaving a small bottom radius in pockets.

 More flutes on a cutter restrict the amount of available space for the cut material (chips) to be removed.
 However, tools with a higher flute count perform better in harder materials.